 If your business is running in the cloud or you’re considering a cloud migration, there’s little doubt that security is on your mind.
 Microsoft 365 has tons of features to help keep your data safe in the cloud.
-So many, in fact, that it can be difficult to know where to start.
+So many, in fact, it can be difficult to know where to start.

-When we work with our clients at Regroove, we have eight standard Microsoft 365 security recommendations that help them get started on the right foot.
-These recommendations often form the foundation of our client’s security and compliance plan; we work to develop additional policies that supplement that plan depending on the client’s industry, data type, and access requirements.
+At Regroove, we have eight standard Microsoft 365 security recommendations that help our clients get started on the right foot in the cloud.
+These recommendations stem from a quarterly security assessment we offer our clients and they often form the foundation of our client’s security and compliance plan.
+We work to develop additional policies that supplement that plan depending on the client’s industry, type of data, and access requirements.

-In this blog, we’ll outline our Microsoft 365 security recommendations to help you build your own security and compliance plan in the cloud!
+In this blog, we’ll outline out Microsoft 365 security recommendations to help you build your own security and compliance plan in the cloud!

 1. Turn on Audit Logging

-One of the first steps we take with clients who are new to the cloud is to turn on audit logging in the security center.
-Not only does audit logging allow you to track and manage end user and administrator actions throughout Microsoft 365, but it can also help to identify holes in your security by collecting and analysing events that occur in Microsoft 365.
+One of the first steps we take with clients who are new to the cloud is to turn on audit logging in the security centre.
+Not only does audit logging allow you to track and manage end user and administrator actions throughout Microsoft 365, but it can also help identify holes in your security by collecting and analysing events that occur in Microsoft 365.

 To turn on audit logging in Microsoft 365:

-- Log in to the Microsoft 365 Admin Center, then click ‘Security’ from the left-hand navigation.
+- Log in to the Microsoft 365 Admin Portal, then click Security from the left-hand navigation.

 - Click Search from the left-hand navigation, then Audit log search.

 - Click Enable audit logging.

-It can take up to 24-hours for information to begin appearing in your audit log.
-You can regularly check the log for unusual actions, refer to collected information when issues arise, and use it as a baseline to determine your end user and administrative requirements.
+It can take up to 24 hours for information to begin appearing in your audit log.
+You can regularly check the log for unusual actions, refer to the collected information when issues arise, and use it as a baseline to determine your end user and administrative requirements.

 2. Implement Multifactor Authentication

-Implementing multi-factor authentication blocks 99.9% of all incoming attacks, while also making the process of logging in easier for your end user.
+Implementing multifactor authentication can block up to 99.9% of all incoming attacks.
 With stats like that, it’s one of the most beneficial steps you can take to secure your data in the cloud.